Yuli Gurriel Player Props: Marlins vs. Orioles

 Yuli Gurriel At The Plate

-- Gurriel is batting .267 with nine doubles, three triples, three home runs and 19 walks.
+- Gurriel has nine doubles, three triples, three home runs and 20 walks while batting .266.

+- Gurriel has reached base via a hit in 34 games this season (of 59 played), and had multiple hits in 15 of those games.

-- He has hit a long ball in three games this year (5.2%), homering in 1.4% of his chances at the plate.
+- He has hit a long ball in 5.1% of his games this year, and 1.3% of his plate appearances.

 - In 17 games this season, Gurriel has picked up an RBI, with more than one RBI once.